Icod de los Vinos or Icod of the Wine is a 95.9 square km big

 Of course, you can also admire the renown dragon tree from Park Parque Lorenzo Caceres.
 That's by the main church Iglesia Matriz de San Marcos of Icod de los Vinos.

-This church from the 16th century has been subject to major restorations which were not finished when last seen from outside end of 2017.
+This church from the 16th century has been subject to major restorations which are now finished in 2019.
 It's also said that it houses the biggest and heaviest of most beautiful silver filigree crucifixes of the world with a weight of 47 kg.

 Another must see is the Ex-Monastery the Convento de San Francisco from 1641 with its outstanding architecture.
 It also has one of most important libraries of the Canary Islands.